 - Roll a 401k plan over to a Roth IRA (which only some companies allow).

-Investments in both a traditional IRA and 401k help to lower an investors’ taxable income in the year those contributions were made.
+Making investments in either traditional IRA or 401K can reduce an investors taxable income in the year they contribute to these accounts.
 Since these are pre-taxed dollars being invested.
 Once the funds are converted to a Roth IRA, the funds (both initial contributions and any subsequent earnings) will be taxed at that time.

 Once the funds are converted to a Roth IRA, those funds will begin to grow income-tax-free.

-In some cases, high-income earners are precluded from making deductible contributions to a traditional IRA.
+In some cases, the law prohibits high-income earners from making contributions to a traditional IRA that qualifies for a tax dedication.
 However, they can continue to make nondeductible contributions, in which they invest using after-tax dollars.

 To avoid future taxation, many high-net-worth individuals will make non-deductible contributions to a traditional IRA.
 Then immediately convert that account to a Backdoor Roth IRA.

 This limits the amount of time the funds have to grow.
-In cases where there are no earnings on the contribution, the funds being rolled over will avoid being taxed when converted using the Backdoor Roth IRA process.
+If the contribution doesn’t earn any income, converting the funds through the Backdoor Roth IRA process will prevent them from being taxed.
 This is something that can result in major tax savings for investors.

 How to Use Backdoor Roth IRA to Invest in Real Estate

 Once other retirement accounts have been converted to a Roth IRA.
 An investor who wants to leverage their Roth IRA to invest in real estate essentially has two options.

 The first option is to convert the Roth IRA to a self-directed IRA, or SDIRA.
-Doing so gives the investors more control over how investments can be made.
+By doing this, investors gain more control over how they can make investments.
 Using an SDIRA, individuals can elect to invest in a range of alternative investments.
 Including but not limited to real estate.

 Many people will use an SDIRA to invest in a real estate syndication or fund.
 This allows them to be hands-off, passive investors.
 More conservative investors may decide to invest a portion of their SDIRA into real estate investment trusts (REITs) as well as directly into real estate deals.

 With a standard Roth IRA, individuals can